olebole/irafdoc/doc/quadred.quadformat.rst

   <dt><b>TSEC</b></dt>
   <!-- Sec='DESCRIPTION' Level=0 Label='TSEC' Line='TSEC' -->
   <dd>The second of the image containing the useful CCD data.
 This defines
-  a <tt>"trimming"</tt> area and lies within the data section.
+  a <span style="font-family: monospace;">"trimming"</span> area and lies within the data section.
 It may also be the same as the data region.
 During trimming the final image will only include the regions in the trim sections.
 Note that it generally does not make sense to trim between amplifier regions but does make sense to